russellmoss/velocity-sidebar/README.md

 }
 ```

-> **Important**: The hybrid architecture (n8n for reads, Zapier for writes) is designed for team familiarity with Zapier and n8n's superior JSON array handling capabilities.
+> **Important**: Both reading and writing operations use n8n workflows for consistency and superior JSON array handling capabilities.

 ---